DLR-AMR/t8code_JOSS/paper.md

 trillion mesh elements.
 Computing ghost layers around parallel domains is usually the most expensive of all mesh operations.
-To put these results into perspective, we conducted scaling tests on the terrabyte cluster at Leibniz Supercomputing Centre [@terrabytelrzde] comparing the ghost layer creation runtimes of p4est and t8code.
+To put these results into perspective, we conducted scaling tests on the terrabyte cluster at Leibniz Supercomputing Centre comparing the ghost layer creation runtimes of p4est and t8code.
 In \autoref{fig:ghost_layer_runtimes} the measured runtimes of both libraries are plotted over the number of processes.
 The p4est library has been established as one of the most performant meshing libraries